 When the rain, sleet, and snow hit the streets, you’ll need to use the tips below to keep those new boots looking fresh all winter long.

 WATERPROOF YOUR EXISTING SHOES

-Even with good quality leather shoes, water can ruin their appearance.
-Getting caught in even a light rain can wreak havoc on your dress shoes.
-To keep your leather shoes safe from the wet streets, it is very important to clean and condition your dress and leather shoes regularly to keep the leather healthy and supple.
-Many of the products used to condition leather also have moderate waterproofing abilities as well, but you can also apply waterproofing products after conditioning.
+Even with good-quality leather shoes, water can ruin their appearance.
+Getting caught in even light rain can wreak havoc on your dress shoes.
+To keep your leather shoes safe from the wet streets, it is imperative to clean and condition your dress and leather shoes regularly to keep the leather healthy and supple.
+Many of the products used to condition leather also have moderate waterproofing abilities, but you can also apply waterproofing products after conditioning.

 GET SOME SOLE FOOD

 RUBBER SOLES AND COVERS